primesearch/mfakto/README.txt

     Running mfakto is also a great way to stress test your GPU. ;-)

 Submitting results:
-    mfakto currently cannot communicate with the PrimeNet server, but there is a program called AutoPrimeNet that does so.
+    mfakto does not natively communicate with the PrimeNet server, but there is a program called AutoPrimeNet that does so.
 See the AutoPrimeNet download page for instructions: https://download.mersenne.ca/AutoPrimeNet